 PDF.js may, therefore, prove cost-effective in the following situations:

-- In an internal workflow where users are willing to tolerate some rendering, performance, and reliability issues
+- Users are willing to tolerate some rendering, performance, and reliability issues

 - Where your project scope is limited to basic viewing